Skip to main content

 This video discusses multi-tenancy architecture of the Qrvey platform for SaaS organizations.
 Includes a demonstration of a parent application that embeds a Qrvey application in a multi-tenant environment.
 Topics covered include:

-Multi-tenant Dataset Architecture
+Multi-Tenant Dataset Architecture

 The first step with any self-service embedded analytics implementation is to design, develop and then populate the datasets that will become the sources for all charts, metrics and visualizations created in the platform.
 SaaS organizations building datasets for multi-tenant deployments of embedded analytics must think about the following topics with respect to the data architecture:

-Multi-tenant Security Architecture
+Multi-Tenant Security Architecture

 Qrvey’s approach to multi-tenant security architecture is to use the assert model for both authentication and authorization.
 The assert model effectively allows you to maintain your existing user accounts, roles/groups and permissions, and then declare a user’s identity and permissions to the Qrvey platform dynamically at runtime.
 The ability to assert/declare a user’s identity and access permissions is favorable when embedding third party platforms in your core application for a multi-tenancy deployment, because it means that you will not need to redefine and replicate your existing security schema.